Complaints, Grievances and Student Due Process

 These procedures are available to any student who reasonably believes a College decision or action has adversely affected his or her status, rights or privileges as a PCC student.
 In certain cases, student complaints may be classified as grievances and fall into one of three categories: 1) academic 2) non-academic or 3) discrimination.

 Student grievance resolution information is found in the Manual for Student Conduct, Due Process, and Dispute Resolution.
-Students may print this PDF file or obtain a copy of this manual from the Vice President of Student and Learning Services Office in Room L112.
+Students may print this PDF file or obtain a copy of this manual from the Vice President of Student and Learning Services Office in Room C231.
 The grievance forms (fill-able on-line) are attached in the document in the above link or are linked individually at right.
+Academic Grievance forms and Discrimination complaints are to be submitted to the office of the VP.

 Issues that are not resolved at the campus level may be presented to the State of California using the state Complaint Process.
 Students are encouraged to follow the Pasadena City College Complaint and Grievance process before filing a complaint with the state.
 Use the following site to file a complaint with the State of California: